Skip to main content

 In December of 1963, Josl brought in a crew of lumberjacks to cut down the trees and burn off the brush.
 He continued to work at Muskoka Sands but returned every two weeks to assess how the snow had settled and tested the trails.

-In May of 1964, Josl brought in the Young Brothers, a Bulldozing company from Collingwood, to built the trails and clear away rocks and additional trees.
-In the late fall, two T-Bars were installed side by side each 1,600 feet long.
+In May of 1964, Josl brought in the Young Brothers, a Bulldozing company from Collingwood, to build the trails and clear away rocks and additional trees.
+In the late fall, two T-bars were installed side by side each 1,600 feet long.
 Josl didn’t want to open with one lift just in case it broke down and then he would be out of business before he even started.

 On December 16, 1964 Mount St. Louis opened for business.
 Four days later, it turned mild and the snow was gone.
 During Christmas and New Year’s, Josl had high school students cart snow from the bush in apple baskets to cover one trail.
 Three youngsters on skis tramped down the chunks of snow.
 On January 2, three inches of fresh snow fell and Mount St. Louis was one of the few Ontario ski resorts in operation and the skiers flocked to the area.
 The snow continued to fall in the Medonte area only.
 No one in the surrounding area believed it.
 Mount St. Louis was opened to the middle of April being blessed with natural snow.
 After realizing that being in the Snow Belt did not always mean you had snow, the first snowmaking system was installed in 1966, with one line, one compressor and one pump covering one trail the Yodler.

-Additional snowmaking equipment was added in 1967 and the Snowbowl area was cleared.Another run was added in 1968 bringing the total runs to eight.
+Additional snowmaking equipment was added in 1967 and the Snowbowl area was cleared.
+Another run was added in 1968 bringing the total runs to eight.
 The snowmaking system was doubled and the eastern wing of Mount St. Louis base Lodge was added on.
 The 1968 season was Mount St. Louis’ best in five years.
 Snow squalls closed Highway 400 a number of times, which translated to an abundance of snow at the Resort.
 Therefore, people flocked to the ski hill at every opportunity.

 1969 – Mount St. Louis installed the first triple chair in Canada and lift ticket prices went to $6.00.
 (At the time, the general feeling in the industry was that a triple chair would not work, due to the fact that three’s a crowd and unloading would be a difficult task.)
-Everyone already thought that Josl was crazy, with developing a ski hill facing south.
+Everyone already thought that Josl was crazy, about developing a ski hill facing south.

 The Seventies